 David has been providing creative services for over 30 years.
 Since his start as a graphic designer in New York City, he’s been helping his clients succeed by providing excellent graphic design and creative services.

 David spends his spare time playing jazz guitar, hiking, skiing and traveling.
 He has recorded several albums, climbed the 46 High Peaks of the Adirondacks with his son and toured the Balkans with his daughter.
-He recently visited mountain gorillas in Congo with his wife and celebrated his wedding anniversary atop glowing Mt.
-Nyiragongo.
+He has recently visited mountain gorillas in Congo with his wife and celebrated his wedding anniversary atop glowing Mt.
+Nyiragongo, hiked to the lost Incan city of Choquequirao, and snorkeled in the Great Barrier Reef.
 David and his family live in the Rochester, New York area.

 Senior graphic designer